sammdenny/finalproject/README.md

 Finally I will explore the relationship between school performance and the level of deprivation in the local area.
 For this I will use Indices of Multiple Deprivation (IMD), which give an indication of the level of deprivation in small areas relative to the rest of the UK.
 I will then use a spatial visualisation to show this relationship.

-### Hypothesis 2: Bradford schools with higher absence rates, and lower Ofsted ratings will be located in and around (lower super output) areas of Bradford City in the most deprived IMD deciles.
+### Hypothesis 2: Bradford schools with higher absence rates, and lower Ofsted ratings will be located in and around the most deprived (lower super output) areas of Bradford City.

 ## Open Data Sources